Volunteering in our Reserves

 Group working bees are arranged as and when required but any volunteer who wishes to work alone is not discouraged.

-You are encouraged to join our group to assist with maintenance, meet others and take pride in the natural environment plus protect, preserve and enhance the character of the reserve.
+You are encouraged to join our group to assist with maintenance, meet others and take pride in the natural environment plus protect, preserve, and enhance the character of the reserve.

 Friends of I'Anson Bush Reserve

 Friends of I'Anson Bush Reserve formed in 2018 to reclaim it from pest plants that were threatening the forest canopy.
 Since then, the reserve has recovered and is a thriving ecosystem.
 Volunteers meet regularly to undertake pest plant and animal control work.
-The Te Puna Reserve, just 10 minutes drive from Tauranga, was a dairy farm until the late 1980's when it was donated to the QEII National Trust and planted with nearly 200,000 native plants by the community.
+The Te Puna Reserve, just 10 minutes' drive from Tauranga, was a dairy farm until the late 1980's when it was donated to the QEII National Trust and planted with nearly 200,000 native plants by the community.
 It is a miraculous example of a restoration project.
-Friends of I'Anson Bush Reserve welcome new volunteers who wish to be involved, no experience or equipment is required, just turn up and learn along side us.
+Friends of I'Anson Bush Reserve welcome new volunteers who wish to be involved, no experience or equipment is required, just turn up and learn alongside us.

 Friends of Puketoki Reserve

 The Friends of Puketoki Reserve volunteers’ goal is to maintain the natural ecology within the Reserve.
-Their main activities relate to animal pest control - possums, rats, mice, stoats, ferrets, hedgehogs and cats.
+Their main activities relate to animal pest control - possums, rats, mice, stoats, ferrets, hedgehogs, and cats.
 Although the pest control has been in operation for approximately seventeen years, there is still a low level of invasion from the perimeter.

-Approx 14 members of the pest control team meet regularly to walk the trap lines and tidy up the traps.
+Approximately 14 members of the pest control team meet regularly to walk the trap lines and tidy up the traps.
 Joining is a great way to meet new friends with common interests in pest control and who also enjoy outdoor activity within the reserve environment.
 Working within a group like ours helps with learning and sharing of knowledge.

 Puketoki Reserve is a 40ha native forest remnant left to the community by the original saw millers around 100 years ago.
-There are many large trees of undeterminable ages - Rimu, Puriri and Tawa being some of the attractions to view.
+There are many large trees of undeterminable ages - Rimu, Puriri, and Tawa being some of the attractions to view.

 There are two easily accessible loop tracks - one of 20 minutes and the other of 50 minutes duration.
 The tracks are well maintained by the volunteers, with the help of the MAHI BOYS and are bridged over lovely streams.